X-Rays Are One of the Most Useful Medical Inventions of the 21st century

 - Periodontal disease and other chronic inflammation issues

 Dental X-rays provide preventive dental hygiene to treat teeth and gum problems that dentists wouldn’t otherwise be able to detect.
 We utilize the most advanced dental technology to ensure each and every dental patient has the best oral care.

 Many dental patients express concerns about the radiation levels emitted by X-rays.
 Most dentistry professionals agree that these levels are so low that they are worth the benefit of improved dental care.
 Still, patients and parents still wonder if dental X-rays are safe.

-Here, we’ll discuss the precise risks associated with dental X-rays, so that each patient can make an informed, educated decision about his or her health.
+Here, we’ll discuss the precise risks associated with dental X-rays, so each patient can make an informed, educated decision about his or her health.

-How Much Radiation is in Dental X-rays?
+How Much Radiation Is in Dental X-Rays?

 X-rays work by emitting a form of radiation called electromagnetic waves.
 Different tissues in the body absorb different amounts of radiation, causing them to appear white, gray, or black in the X-ray film.
 The calcium in bones absorbs the most radiation, so bones appear white.
 Fats and other tissues absorb less, and so appear gray.
 This is what allows doctors and dentists to spot abnormal conditions such as tumors.

 There are two main types of dental X-rays: bitewing X-rays, in which the patient bites down on the X-ray film, and panoramic X-rays, in which a machine rotates around the patient’s cranium to create a complete image of the teeth.